Precision Micro Magnets - Neodymium Micro Magnets

 micro pipe magnet

-Coatings of Micro magnets
+Coatings for Micro Magnets

 NdFeB micro magnets can corrode quickly in humidity or salt exposure, so coating should be treated as part of the spec—not an afterthought.
 Common options include NickelZincepoxyParylene, selected based on corrosion risk and wear.
 For smallest neodymium magnets, coating thickness isn’t “free”: it changes effective OD/ID and can become a real air gap in your stack-up.
 If you’re tolerance-sensitive, confirm coating type, thickness target, and how thickness is measured before sampling.